Infusing Theory of Mind into Socially Intelligent LLM Agents

-For the 3B target size, the winner on goal achievement is inconsistent between \ours{} and Base+MS; we hypothesize that it's harder for a small target agent to achieve their goal when conversing with a larger and socially unaware partner.
-With that said, it is worth noting that \ours{} wins at ``All'' metrics in most cases, meaning it is less likely than Base+MS to sacrifice relationships or knowledge.
+For the 3B target size, the winner on goal achievement is inconsistent between \ours{} and Base+MS, potentially because it is harder for a small target agent to achieve their goal when conversing with a larger and socially unaware partner.
+Still, it is worth noting that \ours{} wins at ``All'' metrics in most cases, meaning it is less likely than Base+MS to sacrifice relationships or knowledge.

 \paragraph{Coordination dynamics depend on both agent and partner sizes.} We observe that when the partner is larger, the overall conversation outcome -- as measured by the average scores for both agents -- improves.
 Looking at the target agent scores shows that the factors behind this improvement differ between the 3B and 7B \ours{} target agents.
 The 7B target agent shows consistent performance improvement with partner size across all dimensions, suggesting that it can benefit from a more powerful partner.
 Conversely, the scores for the 3B target agent don't consistently improve with the partner's size, again suggesting that in that case, a larger partner leads to higher scores primarily \emph{for the partner}.
 We observe that the 3B \ours{} agent is more likely to achieve its goal when paired with an equal-size partner than with a considerably larger partner (14B or 32B).